Vega (name)

-Vega (pronounced /es/) is a Spanish given name and surname that means "dweller in the meadow", or "one who lives on the plain".
+Vega (pronounced /es/) is a Spanish surname that means "dweller in the meadow", or "one who lives on the plain".
 Other versions of the surname Vega are Vegas or Vegaz.
 The name sometimes refers to "Virgin of the Meadow", derived from a title of the Virgin Mary.
 It is also sometimes given in reference to a star in the constellation Lyra.